Kerak Castle: Present day

 While Kerak Castle had historically been used to protect the assets of crusader states in the Latin Kingdom of Jerusalem, today its job is much more mundane.
 The city bordering on Kerak Castle is home to roughly 170,000 people and is a "lively tourist destination."
 Many people travel along the ancient King's Highway to stop at Kerak on their way to other tourist sites. in 1985 the World Heritage Committee decided that Kerak should not be an UNESCO site as there were "more representative examples of crusader castles".
 This is in part because the castle is not in the best condition and there are multiple examples of crusader castles in the Transjordan that are in better repair.

-In December 2016, Kerak was the target of a terror attack that left 14 dead, including two civilians and a Canadian citizen.
+In December 2016, Kerak was the target of a terrorist attack that left 14 dead, including two civilians and a Canadian citizen.
 It is said that after clashing with police, the terrorists withdrew into the castle and held civilian hostages.
 There are not many references to Kerak Castle in popular-culture today, however it did play a large role in the 2005 film Kingdom of Heaven.

-In the lower court of the castle is the Karak Archaeological Museum, which was opened in 2004 after renovation work.
-It introduces local history and archaeology of the region around Kerak Castle – the land of Moab – from prehistory until the Islamic era.
+The nearby Al Karak Archaeology Museum introduces the local history and archaeology of the region around Kerak Castle – the land of Moab – from prehistory until the Islamic era.
 The history of Crusaders and Muslims at Kerak Castle and town is introduced in detail.
+Originally located in the castle's Lower Court, the museum moved in 2019 to an historic Ottoman building just outside the castle and facing the main castle wall.